Vegan food near me: Your guide to the vegan restaurants in Las Vegas

 Dine in pitch black darkness at Black Out (Dining in the Dark), Las Vegas’ only dining in the dark experience.
 Phones, watches and anything else that can emit light are stashed in lockers and your guided via server with night vision goggles to your seat.
 Choose from three flavor profiles (sweet, spicy, savory) and then let your other four senses take over.
 Lunch is four courses, dinner is six … and every single dish is plant-based.
 But, shhhh.
 They don’t promote that it’s vegan until after the meal when guests can see the menu.

-Chef Kenny’s Vegan Dim Sum
+Chef Kenny’s Vegan Asian Dim Sum

 Cinnaholic